wlopezob/springboot-crud-copilot/README.md

 ### Class Mapper
 - Create interface MapStruct PersonMapper
-- Use Spring's @Mapper annotation to define it as a mapper component
+- Use @Mapper(componentModel = "spring") annotation to define it as a mapper component
 - Create method to convert PersonRequestDto to PersonEntity
 - Create method to convert PersonEntity to PersonResponseDto
-- Create method for updating PersonEntity with PersonRequestDto, updating all fields except the id
+- Create method for updating PersonEntity with PersonRequestDto, updating all fields and ignore the field id
+-
 ### Method savePerson
 - Create the class PersonServiceImpl that implements PersonService
 - Add the @Service annotation